mickem/nscp-docs/whatsnew/index.rst

    0.4.1.rst
    0.4.2.rst

-The "Changelog" contains *all* nontrivial changes to NSClient++ for the current version.
+The "Changelog" is a HTML version of the file :source:`Misc/NEWS` which contains *all* nontrivial changes to NSClient++ for the current version.

 .. toctree::
    :maxdepth: 2